binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Remove Telnet {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-telnet}

-Do not use Telnet for your own systems, SSH was designed to replace Telnet.
+Do not use Telnet for your own systems, SSH provides encrypted shell access and was designed to replace Telnet.
+Use it instead, there are also many ways you can [harden SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-hardening-ssh).

 {linenos=off, lang=Bash}
     dpkg-query -l '*telnet*'